aarongustafson/jekyll-crosspost-to-medium/README.md

 ## Setup

 1. [Sign up for a Medium account](https://medium.com/m/signin?redirect=https%3A%2F%2Fmedium.com%3A443%2F) (if you don’t already have one).
 Log in.
+2. Request access to the "integration tokens" settings by emailing yourfriends@medium.com.
+Medium will then grant you access to a clientId and a clientSecret on your settings page.
+[Read their API docs for more information](https://github.com/Medium/medium-api-docs#21-browser-based-authentication)
-2. Go to [your settings page](https://medium.com/me/settings) and look for "Integration Tokens".
+3. Go to [your settings page](https://medium.com/me/settings) and look for "Integration Tokens".
 Generate one.
 Save it to your [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) as MEDIUM_INTEGRATION_TOKEN.
 3. Visit `https://api.medium.com/v1/me?accessToken=`, adding your Integration Token to the end of that URL
 4. Grab the id from the JSON provided and save that to your [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) as MEDIUM_USER_ID.
 5. Copy `jekyll-crosspost-to-medium.rb` to your site’s `plugins` folder.